Old Dartmouth: Purchase and official settlement

 In 1652, English colonists purchased Old Dartmouth.
 A region of 115,000 acres changed hands in a treaty between the Wampanoag—represented by Chief Ousamequin (Massasoit) and his son Wamsutta—and high-ranking "Purchasers" and "Old Comers" from Plymouth Colony: John Winslow, William Bradford, Myles Standish, Thomas Southworth, Henry Howland, and John Cooke.
 The territory was purchased for "30 yards of cloth, eight moose skins, fifteen axes, fifteen hoes, fifteen pair of breeches, eight blankets, two kettles, one cloak, £2 in wampum, eight pair stockings, eight pair shoes, one iron pot and 10 shillings in another commoditie" [sic].
 The area of the new settlement was described as being three miles east of the Acushnet River; running west to a flat rock on the west side of the Acoaxet River, and extending inland eight miles.
 The settlement was then split between 36 proprietors with each gaining at least 800 acres of land.
 The earliest settlements were all positioned in strategic locations from fear of the natives.

 While the Europeans considered themselves full owners of the land through the transaction, the Wampanoag have disputed this claim because the concept of exclusive land ownership—in contrast with hunting, fishing, and farming rights—was a foreign concept to them.
 According to the European interpretation of the deed, within one year, all Natives previously living in the area had to leave.
 This led to a lengthy dispute over the boundary lines of the settlement, about which the deed was unclear.
 The younger son of Massasoit, Metacomet, began to question the boundary lines of the purchase.
 Metacomet stated that he had not been consulted about the sale, and he had not given his written permission.
 The situation culminated with new boundaries drawn up by referees.
 Chief Massasoit gave his final permission to the changes in 1665.
 Old Dartmouth was ultimately settled by English immigrants around November 1652 and was officially incorporated in 1664.

 Members of the Quaker faith, officially known as the Religious Society of Friends, were among the earliest European settlers of the Old Dartmouth Area.
 They had faced persecution in the Puritan communities of Plymouth Colony and Massachusetts Bay Colony; the latter banned the Quakers in 1656–1657.
-When the Massachusetts Bay Colony annexed the Plymouth Colony in 1691, Quakers already represented a majority of the population of Old Dartmouth.
+When the Province of Massachusetts Bay annexed the Plymouth Colony in 1691, Quakers already represented a majority of the population of Old Dartmouth.
 In 1699, with the support of Peleg Slocum, the Quakers built their first meeting house in Old Dartmouth, where the Apponegansett Meeting House is now located.
 Before the construction of the meeting house, Quaker meetings had been held at the home of Peleg Slocum, one of the first approved ministers of the society.

 At first, the Old Dartmouth territory lacked major population centers and instead consisted of isolated farms and small, decentralized villages.
 One reason for this was that the inhabitants feared the Plymouth court to appoint them a minister if they grew too large in size.